 We are committed to protecting our customers from scammers, deceitful investment managers, and fake brokers.
 We do not condone fraudulent activities and maintain enhanced security measures to identify and prevent fraud.

-Investment Scams - How to spot and avoid them
+Investment Scams and fake brokers - How to spot and avoid them

 Investment fraud is one of the most popular forms of financial crimes.
 Fraudsters create attractive looking investment websites where they offer services related to professional trading services.
 People are usually offered to invest money in something that is alleged to guarantee a profit (also known as “get rich quick” schemes).